Equity & Diversity

 "Research shows that groups with greater diversity think more creatively and solve problems better.
 It is therefore a central goal for political science to welcome the diversity of citizens of the United States and the world to the study of politics.
 Our department sets a high value on creating classrooms, research, a graduate program, and a professoriate, who reflect ever greater diversity.
 Students of politics from all backgrounds are welcome in our department."
 Joan C. Tronto, Professor of Political Theory

 "The Department of Political Science at the University of Minnesota is strongly committed to all forms of inclusion and diversity, including varieties of personal experiences, circumstances and worldviews that arise from differences in ethnicity, race, gender, sexuality, indigeneity, economic class, religion, different abilities, culture and geography.
 We take pride in the diverse backgrounds and experiences of our faculty and students, and we strive to create an intellectual environment in which individuals with diverse views, experiences, and cultural backgrounds come together."
-Howard Lavine, Diversity Committee Chair
+Howard Lavine, Professor of Political Psychology

 Concentration in Power, Equity, and Diversity